Denver345/QB-orp-weed--Fixed-newcore/README.md

 # qb-weeds
 original script made by https://github.com/HiHowdy/orp-weed

-convert to qbus by meh
+convert to qbus by vwxyzzett
+Updated to new core by Denver345